hp2304/Projects/readme.md

-These are some of the projects and other cool stuff I did throughout my bachelors.
+These are some of the projects and other cool stuff I made throughout my bachelors.